DDELS/DDELS.github.io/README.md

 * I have basic programming skills <br>

-### Why?
+### Why computer Science?
-* Computers are starting, if not already, being used in our everyday lives.
-Such as our cell phones, cars, laptop, etc....
+ * I want to study in computer science becuase I havea high interest in learning how computer interact with other computers through the internet.

 ### Education
-* New York Institute of Technology, Manhattan, NY
+* New York Institute of Technology, Manhattan, NY.......September 2018 - Present
-	* Bachelor's in computer Science with a focus in Cyber Security
+	* Bachelor's in computer Science with a focus in Cyber Security <br>
+* Mount Hebron High School, Ellicott City,MD............August 2014 - May 2018

 ### Experience